jdillonh/Vynth/README.md

 The **MIDI** module works similarly to the number box, but its value is controlled by a CC midi controller.
 To use this module, add it to your patch and set the number in its UI to the MIDI CC#.
 The MIDI module listens on every channel and will output 1 for MIDI 127 and 0 for MIDI 0.
+Make sure your midi controller is plugged in before starting Vynth.

 <img src="https://github.com/jdillonh/Vynth/blob/pending-cord/examples/multiply.png" width="50">